danvuk567/danvuk567/README.md

 # ✋ Introduction

 Hi, I'm Dan.
 My motto is the 3 C’s, Curiosity, Creativity, and Consistency.
 Curiosity: I’m curious by nature and love to learn and apply new technologies.
-Creativity: I've always been driven by a passion for developing innovative solutions that address business needs and solve complex challenges.
+Creativity: I've always been driven by a passion for developing robust solutions that address business needs and solve complex challenges.
 Consistency: I strive for commitment, quality, and timely completion in delivering results.

-I'm also a data enthusiast who is passionate about developing robust solutions to business challenges with expertise in data analysis, data-driven algorithms, custom application programming, reporting, query optimization, ETL development, data modelling, reporting, and software integration configuration.
+I'm also a data enthusiast with expertise in data analysis, data-driven algorithms, custom application programming, reporting, query optimization, ETL development, data modelling, reporting, and software integration configuration.

 # 🔨 Core Data skills